dustyw0lf/linc/README.md

 ### Library examples
 >[!note]
->The functions can take binaries or shellcode from either URLs or filesystem paths.
+>The examples can take binaries or shellcode from either URLs or filesystem paths.

 Clone the repo
 ```bash